yangcyself/ROBOT_CLUB/ME232 Advanced Control Systems I/[Read]Generalized_eigenspaces.md

 # CUE
-- The definition of irreducible
+- The definition of irreducible (polynomial)
   - what is algebracially closed?
   - what is relatively prime?
 - Prove that if p and q are two polynormials that relatively prime, then exist a and b, thus ap + bq = 1